fleury12/DevSecOps-Project/README.md

     - Access Jenkins in a web browser using the public IP of your EC2 instance.

         publicIp:8080
+        Before getting access, make sure to add this port in the security group of this instance.
+Go to AWS CLI -> EC2 instance -> secutity -> security group -> edit inbound rules. source 0.0.0.0/0

 2. **Install Necessary Plugins in Jenkins:**